§ P Privacy The promise · not the boilerplate

 Bassai stores your log on your iPhone.
 If you use iCloud Backup, your Bassai data may be included when your iPhone is backed up and restored.
 Bassai does not currently provide cross-device iCloud sync.

 None of the above is uploaded to a Bassai server.
-The opt-in cloud feature (Chat with Hank) sends only the specific data described in the next section — never the raw library, never the free-text notes you attach to catches and spots, never photo filenames.
+The opt-in cloud features described in the next section — Chat with Hank, remote push delivery (for the now-dormant Plus trip reminders), and Live Trip condition alerts — send only the specific data listed there; never the raw library, never the free-text notes you attach to catches and spots, never photo filenames, and never your precise location (trip reminders send only an approximate, rounded water-area coordinate; condition alerts send only an approximate, rounded current-area coordinate).

 What leaves the device — unavoidably